sujith-eag/Learning_Journey/MCA/OS & Linux/OS Syllabus/OS Unit 1 - Short Notes.md

 - **User-friendly intermediary**: The OS acts as a bridge between the user and the hardware, ensuring a seamless user experience.
 - **Resource allocator**: Manages and allocates resources such as CPU, memory, I/O devices, and storage to processes and users.
 - **Control program**: Ensures correct execution of user programs by preventing errors that may arise from conflicting resource requests.
+- User Interface: for user to interact with the system

 #### OS Components: